-This rule is adopted under authority conferred upon the chancellor of the Ohio board of regents by section 3333.04 of the Revised Code.
+This rule is adopted under authority conferred upon the chancellor of higher education by section 3333.04 of the Revised Code.

 For purposes of this rule:

 (1) "Enrolled student" means a student who takes coursework or participates in instructional activities offered by an institution.
 Such courses and activities must be under the direct academic control or approval of the institution, and delivered through the use of institutional resources.
 The chancellor may adopt guidelines that allow institutions to consider certain students as enrolled students in specific instances where courses are not delivered through the use of institutional resources.

 (3) "Credit instruction" means academic instruction in the context of a course or activity leading to the award of credit by a regionally or nationally accredited institution of higher education.
 Such credit is generally acknowledged as applicable toward the attainment of a degree or certification.

 (4) "Developmental course" means a course which is below college level and cannot be applied toward the requirements for a certificate or degree program.